Bitcoin-Calendar/calendar-bot/README.md

 ## Overview

 The Bitcoin Calendar Bot is a Go-based application that fetches historical Bitcoin event data from the Bitcoin Historical Events API and publishes these events to Nostr relays.
 This bot automates the posting of calendar events about Bitcoin history.

-The bot supports English and Russian language posts, determined by its runtime configuration.
+Key functionalities include:
+*   Fetching events from a configurable API endpoint.
+*   Publishing events as Nostr Kind 1 (text-based) notes.
+*   **NEW**: Publishing events as Nostr NIP-68 Kind 20 (picture-based) notes for events with associated images.
+*   Support for multiple languages (e.g., English, Russian), configurable at runtime.
+*   Metrics collection for monitoring event posting success and failures.

+The project has recently undergone a significant refactoring to improve modularity and maintainability.
+Core functionalities such as configuration management, API interaction, logging, metrics collection, and Nostr event publishing have been moved into dedicated packages within an `internal` directory.

 ## Quick Start with Docker (Recommended)